Anyone who has been in Andalucía will have heard about the Feria de Málaga – the largest summer fair in southern Europe.

 Almost every square in the historic centre hosts live music of various styles.
 There are also ‘pandas’ (singing and dancing troupes), dressed in typically Andalusian attire, playing traditional music such as ‘verdiales’, ‘sevillanas’ and flamenco.

 If you live in the city centre and you’re not a fan of large-scale gatherings (and litter!), it’s best to book your holidays away well in advance!
-But if you are, make the most of the national holiday on Wednesday and party away!
+But if you are, make the most of the national holiday on Monday 15 and the local holiday on Friday 19 August and party away!

-You can view the full programme for the fair, including the horse shows and bullfighting here.
+You can view the full programme for the 2022 Feria de Málaga, including the horse shows and bullfighting here.